OR WAIT 15 SECS

 In July 2010, Catalent was approached by a major pharmaceutical customer to transfer an ophthalmic product approved for sale in Europe to Catalent's blow/fill/seal (BFS) manufacturing site in Woodstock, Illinois.
 The successful technical transfer of the manufacturing process for this product would potentially lead, following FDA approval of the product already made in the European facility, to approval of the drug for manufacture and sale in the United States.

+Project scope.
 The actual scope of this project was much larger for the Woodstock facility than a simple technical transfer.
 The project required the following:

 Cross-functional teams.
 To manage a project of this scope, the Catalent New Product Development (NPD) group and the site-management team agreed to form a group of cross-functional resources.
 The team members served as the primary representative of their functional area for the project and were assigned for the duration of the project.
 The project team consisted of a project manager from NPD, an engineering project manager, a development scientist, an operations specialist, a validation specialist, a quality-assurance product specialist, a technical writer, and various contract resources as required.
 A strategic account manager had overall responsibility for the project team.
 The establishment and use of an expanded core project team of cross-functional resources was a new approach for Catalent's Woodstock facility, but the scope and timeline for this project and the Catalent goal of meeting customer needs required an innovative solution.